owenbrown/istrue/README.md

 # istrue
-Is True facilitates distributed fact checking
+Is True facilitates distributed fact checking.

+New to the project?
+[Check out our webpage](https://owenbrown.github.io/istrue/).